davsclaus/camel-riders-in-the-cloud/README.md

 And then when you press `cltr + c` then the application is undeployed.
 This allows to quickly run an application and stop it easily as if you are using `mvn spring-boot:run` or `mvn wildfly-swarm:run` etc.

+### Deploying Spring Boot w/ Hystrix

+You can deploy the Spring Boot application which is the client calling the hello service

+    cd boot-client
+    mvn install

+If the build is success you can deploy to Kubernetes using:

+    mvn fabric8:deploy

+You should then be able to show the logs of the client, by running `kubectl get pods` and find the name of the pod that runs the client, and then use `kubectl logs -f pod-name` to follow the logs.

+However you can also run the application from the shell and have logs automatic tailed using

+    mvn fabric8:run

+And then when you press `cltr + c` then the application is undeployed.
+This allows to quickly run an application and stop it easily as if you are using `mvn spring-boot:run` or `mvn wildfly-swarm:run` etc.

 ### Installing Hystrix Dashboard on Kubernetes